MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Abstract

 \section{Abstract}

-Multimodal Sentiment Analysis (MSA) aims to identify and interpret human emotions by integrating information from heterogeneous data sources such as text, video, and audio.
-While deep learning models have advanced in network architecture design, they remain heavily limited by scarce multimodal annotated data.
-Although Mixup-based augmentation improves generalization in unimodal tasks, its direct application to MSA introduces critical challenges: random mixing often amplifies label ambiguity and semantic inconsistency due to the lack of emotion-aware mixing mechanisms.
-To overcome these issues, we propose MS-Mix, an adaptive, emotion-sensitive augmentation framework that automatically optimizes sample mixing in multimodal settings.
-The key components of MS-Mix include: (1) a Sentiment-Aware Sample Selection (SASS) strategy that effectively prevents semantic confusion caused by mixing samples with contradictory emotions.
-(2) a Sentiment Intensity Guided (SIG) module using multi-head self-attention to compute modality-specific mixing ratios dynamically based on their respective emotional intensities.
-(3) a Sentiment Alignment Loss (SAL) that aligns the prediction distributions across modalities, and incorporates the Kullback-Leibler-based loss as an additional regularization term to train the emotion intensity predictor and the backbone network jointly.
-Extensive experiments on three benchmark datasets with six state-of-the-art backbones confirm that MS-Mix consistently outperforms existing methods, establishing a new standard for robust multimodal sentiment augmentation.
-The source code is available at: \url{https://github.com/HongyuZhu-s/MS-Mix}.
+Multimodal Sentiment Analysis (MSA) integrates complementary features from text, video, and audio for robust emotion understanding in human interactions.
+However, models suffer from severe data scarcity and high annotation costs, severely limiting real-world deployment in social media analytics and human-computer systems.
+Existing Mixup-based augmentation techniques, when naively applied to MSA, often produce semantically inconsistent samples and amplified label noise by ignoring emotional semantics across modalities.
+To address these challenges, we propose MS-Mix, an adaptive emotion-sensitive augmentation framework that automatically optimizes data quality in multimodal settings.
+Its key components are: (1) Sentiment-aware sample selection strategy that filters incompatible pairs via latent-space semantic similarity to prevent contradictory emotion mixing.
+(2) Sentiment intensity guided module with multi-head self-attention for computing modality-specific mixing ratios conditioned on emotional salience dynamically.
+(3) Sentiment alignment loss based on Kullback-Leibler divergence to align predicted sentiment distributions across modalities with ground-truth labels, improving discrimination and consistency.
+Extensive experiments on two public datasets with six state-of-the-art backbones confirm that MS-Mix consistently outperforms prior methods, significantly improving robustness and practical applicability for MSA.
+The source code is available at an anonymous link: https://anonymous.4open.science/r/MS-Mix-review-0C72.